 LastPass also offers multi-factor authentication for businesses, either on its own or as part of an Enterprise subscription.
 Although all plans come with 2FA support, MFA has an adaptive architecture that uses contextual analysis to authenticate users.
 Beyond standard time-based codes, LastPass’ MFA adds an additional layer of security each time a user logs in.

-That said, LastPass is expensive, matching 1Password at the top end of things while offering less in the way of features.
+That said, LastPass is expensive, matching 1Password at the top end of things while offering less in the way of features (read our 1Password vs LastPass comparison).
 Even so, it’s a solid password management tool for small businesses.
 You can learn more in our LastPass review or try a business subscription to see how you take to it.

 - Excellent autofill